VSRVES02 – Linux-capable RISC-V and VSDSP System-on-a-Chip

 • VSDSP6 signal processing core running VLSI's proprietary VSOS

-• Both pocessor cores can run simultaneously in their own memories
+• Both processor cores can run simultaneously in their own memories

 RISC-V Running Linux